OpenSaucedHub/.github/profile/README.md

 ---

 <div align="center">
-  Made with 🍕 by the Open Sauced Community
+  Made with 🍕 by the Open Sauced Hub
 </div>